MinhTriet0612/Ascenda_Synthesis_Platform/README.md

 - Supports two log levels: `INFO` and `ERROR`.
 - Writes logs to `./app.log`.
 - Timestamp is represented as milliseconds since the epoch.
 ---

+### Extensible Code
+- Scalable architecture for future enhancements.
+- Easy integration for adding new suppliers dynamically.
+- Not only fetch data from Hotel Suppliers, but also adapt to other types of suppliers.
+- Adding Tests for each module to ensure the quality of the code.

+---

 ## **Tech Stack**